 In addition to the more common symptoms discussed above, individuals with Marfan syndrome may develop air pockets near the top of the lungs (apical pulmonary blebs), which can predispose individuals to a leak of air within the chest cavity and lung collapse that occurs for no readily apparent reason (spontaneous pneumothorax).
 In some cases, pneumothorax can recur.

 Some affected individuals may develop widening or bulging of the sac (dura) that surrounds the spinal cord (dural ectasia).
-This condition usually does not cause symptoms (asymptomatic), but has been associated with lower back pain.
+This condition usually does not cause symptoms (asymptomatic), but has been associated with lower back pain and can cause pinching of a nerve leading to abnormal sensations or muscle performance in the legs (lower extremities).
 Affected individuals may also developed stretch marks (stria atrophicae) on certain areas of the skin without an obvious cause.
 In some cases, affected individuals may have an inguinal, umbilical or surgical hernia, in which a weakened portion of the pelvic or abdominal wall allows external bulging of a small segment of the intestines.

 Some researchers have identified a subset of individuals with symptoms that are extremely similar to those associated with Marfan syndrome; however, these individuals have a mutation of a different gene (see Causes section below).
-Some researchers have designated these individuals as having Marfan syndrome type II.
 Other researchers believe that these individuals have a disorder distinct from and, yet similar to, classic Marfan syndrome (called Loeys-Dietz syndrome).
 Such individuals may be at risk for more widespread aneurysms throughout the arterial tree and for aneurysms that tear or rupture at earlier ages and smaller dimensions when compared to classic Marfan syndrome.
-People thought to have Marfan syndrome type II require specialized counseling, imaging protocols and management.
+Distinguishing features of Loeys-Dietz syndrome are discussed below.
+People with a Marfan-like condition caused by mutations in a gene other than FBN1may require specialized counseling, imaging protocols and management.

 Marfan syndrome is inherited as an autosomal dominant condition.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
 The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
 In approximately 25-30 percent of Marfan syndrome cases, this mutation occurs as the result of a new mutation.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
 The risk is the same for males and females.